 - black: can look like something is stuck in between the teeth or make it look like a cavity.

-- white: it will absorb food and drink pigments, as well as make the teeth look more yellow becuase of the stark whiteness compared to natural tooth colour.
+- white: it will absorb food and drink pigments and make the teeth look more yellow because of the stark whiteness compared to natural tooth colour.

 - gold: has yellow tones that can bring out the yellow undertones of teeth.

 - yellow: bring out yellow undertones of teeth.